johnny-wells/astros-game-database/README.md

-# Project to downlod Astros box score each day, format, and upload into a MySQL database
+# Project to download Astros box score each day, format, and upload into a MySQL database